 Monkeypox is a disease caused by infection with the monkeypox virus.
 It is not commonly seen in the U.S. Typical symptoms include fever, malaise and a rash that may appear as pimples or blisters.
 Monkeypox is spread by close contact with an infected person, or by touching clothing or linens that were in contact with the infected person’s rash or body fluids.

-Travis County monkeypox case counts will be updated on Thursdays.
+Travis County monkeypox case counts will be updated on Fridays.

 The Texas Department of State Health Services (DSHS) tests for orthopoxvirus.
 Positive orthopoxvirus cases are considered presumptive monkeypox cases.
 Samples are sent to the Centers for Disease Control and Prevention (CDC) where they are confirmed through additional tests.

 Anyone who believes they are a close contact with a monkeypox case should reach out to their health care provider.
-Call APH's Equity Line at 512-972-5560 for information.
+Those without a health care provider may call APH’s Equity Line at 512-972-5560 for information.

 Testing involves a provider taking a swab of a lesion.
 You can only get tested if you have lesions.
 Only your provider — not APH — can give you the test result.
 While you are waiting for your test result, which can take a few days, isolate yourself from others.

 Monkeypox is rare and does not spread easily between people without close contact.
-People who do not have monkeypox symptoms cannot spread the virus to others.
+Unlike COVID-19, people who do not have monkeypox symptoms cannot spread the virus to others.

 Here are some things people can consider to decrease their risk for monkeypox: